ibm-cloud-docs/secure-enterprise/catalog-manifest.md

 ![Deployable architecture permissions and architecture text mapping to the source file](images/da-arch-iam-details-mapping.png "Deployable architecture permissions and architecture text mapping to the source file"){: caption="Deployable architecture permissions and architecture text mapping to the source file" caption-side="bottom"}

- And, if your architecture meets a specific level of compliance that is verified with a scan by using the {{site.data.keyword.compliance_short}}, you can add a compliance claim per variation.
-You define how your architecture meets a certain level of compliance in the `ibm_catalog.json` file by specifying the {{site.data.keyword.compliance_short}} profile.
-You must also run a scan on the resources that your architecture creates before onboarding to {{site.data.keyword.cloud_notm}}.
+And, if your architecture meets a specific level of compliance that is verified with inventory results by using {{site.data.keyword.sysdigsecure_short}}, you can claim that compliance per variation.
+You define how your architecture meets a certain level of compliance in the `ibm_catalog.json` file by specifying the {{site.data.keyword.sysdigsecure_short}} policy.
+You must also deploy the resources that your architecture creates, as {{site.data.keyword.sysdigsecure_short}} uses those deployed resources to verify compliance.
 For more information, see [Managing compliance information for your deployable architecture](/docs/secure-enterprise?topic=secure-enterprise-format-controls).

 See in the following example how the compliance information that is defined in the manifest file is displayed to users.

 ![Deployable architecture compliance](images/da-compliance-mapping.png "Deployable architecture compliance"){: caption="Deployable architecture compliance" caption-side="bottom"}

 ## Editing your manifest
 {: #edit-manifest}